How Childhood Trauma Fuels Controlling Behavior (And How to Stop It)

 From 1995-1997, the Centers for Disease Control and Prevention (CDC) and Kaiser Permanente partnered to research the impact of childhood experiences on adult health and well-being.
 The ACE study examined the long-term effects of adverse childhood experiences on later life.

-Findings from the ACE Study revealed a strong association between adverse childhood experiences (such as abuse, neglect, household dysfunction, etc.) and negative health and social outcomes in adulthood.
+Findings from the Adverse Children Experiences (ACE) Study revealed a strong association between adverse childhood experiences (such as abuse, neglect, household dysfunction, etc.) and negative health and social outcomes in adulthood.

 Those who faced more adverse experiences during childhood were at significantly higher risk for various health issues, including mental health disorders, substance abuse, chronic diseases, and premature mortality.